alachins/RAiSD-AI/README.md

 Basic Operation Modes
 ----------------------
-RAiSD-AI supports five basic operation modes:
+RAiSD-AI supports five basic operation modes.
+These can be selected through the -op command-line flag.
+The default is RSD-DEF.

 	RSD-DEF: Standard RAiSD execution using only the mu-statistic (no CNN)
 	IMG-GEN: Generates images (.png) that can be used for training (MDL-GEN) and/or inference (MDL-TST).